 Educating the Child with Cancer

-Written by top researchers in the field, and balanced with parents' personal experiences, this resource focuses on educational issues for children treated for cancer.
+Written by top researchers in the field, and balanced with caregivers' personal experiences, this resource focuses on educational issues for children treated for cancer.